adamperyman/db.adamperyman.com/README.md

 # db.adamperyman.com

-A docker image for adamperyman.com's database.
+A mongo image with authorisation for adamperyman.com.

 # Usage
 * Data volume must be mounted at `/data/adamperyman/`